Using Semantic Frames to Add Context to Word Embeddings

 We present a resource for the task of FrameNet semantic frame disambiguation of over 5,000 word-sentence pairs from the Wikipedia corpus.
-The annotations were collected using a novel crowdsourcing approach with multiple workers per sentence to capture interannotator disagreement.
+The annotations use a novel crowdsourcing approach with many workers per sentence to capture inter-annotator disagreement.
 In contrast to the typical approach of attributing the best single frame to each word, we provide a list of frames with disagreement-based scores that express the confidence with which each frame applies to the word.
 This is based on the idea that inter-annotator disagreement is at least partly caused by the ambiguity that is inherent to the text and frames.
 We have found many examples where the semantics of individual frames overlap sufficiently to make them acceptable alternatives for interpreting a sentence.
 We have argued that ignoring this ambiguity creates an overly arbitrary target for training and evaluating natural language processing systems – if humans cannot agree, why would we expect the correct answer from a machine to be any different?
-To process this data we also utilized an expanded lemma-set provided by the Framester system, which merges FN with WordNet to enhance coverage.
+We also utilized an expanded lemma-set provided by the Framester system to process this data, which merges FN with WordNet to enhance coverage.
 Our dataset includes annotations of 1,000 sentence-word pairs whose lemmas are not part of FN.
 Finally, we present metrics for evaluating frame disambiguation systems that account for ambiguit

-An even newer paper that the Semantic Frames one I just linked to was published on May 15, 2019.
+An even newer paper that the Semantic Frames one I just linked to, published on May 15, 2019.

 The abstract from the paper:

-Pre-trained text encoders have rapidly advanced the state of the art on many NLP tasks.
-We focus on one such model, BERT, and aim to quantify where linguistic information is captured within the network.
-We find that the model represents the steps of the traditional NLP pipeline in an interpretable and localizable way and that the regions responsible for each step appear in the expected sequence: POS tagging, parsing, NER, semantic roles, then coreference.
+Pre-trained text encoders have a rapidly advanced state of the art on many NLP tasks.
+We focus on one such model, BERT, and a quantify where linguistic information is captured within the network.
+We find that the model represents the steps of the traditional NLP pipeline in an interpretable and localizable way.
+The regions responsible for each step appear in the expected sequence: POS tagging, parsing, NER, semantic roles, then coreference.
 Qualitative analysis reveals that the model can and often does adjust this pipeline dynamically, revising lower-level decisions based on disambiguating information from higher-level representations.

-I’ve summarized the summary of this patent, but looking at it, and what has come after it, it might be worth skipping ahead in time, to see some of the other things that Google is working upon.
-The detailed description of this patent provides more details about how it works, however, one of the inventors of this Semantic Frames patent, and author of the related white paper (Dipanjan Das) is an author of a more recent paper at Google around BERT as well, which appears to be creating a buzz around the Search industry (the classical NLP Pipeline paper I linked to above.)
-The semantic frames patent is an updated continuation patent for a patent that was originally filed on May 7, 2014.
-Knowing about semantic frames and how it could potentially be used is helpful, especially understanding how it aims at giving context to words being processed.
+I’ve summarized the summary of this patent, but looking at it and what has come after it, it might be worth skipping ahead in time to see some of the other things that Google is working upon.
+The detailed description of this patent provides more details about how it works.
+But, one of the inventors of this Semantic Frames patent, and author of the related white paper (Dipanjan Das) is an author of a more recent paper at Google around BERT as well, which appears to be creating a buzz around the Search industry (the classical NLP Pipeline paper I linked to above.)
+The semantic frames patent is an updated continuation patent for a patent filed on May 7, 2014.
+Knowing about semantic frames and how they work is helpful, especially understanding how it aims at giving context to words processed.

 But there is also BERT, which is worth looking at, and how it pre-trains text, too:

-So, understanding how Google is doing natural language processing can be helpful, as well as the role that Semantic Frames could play in doing that, but it appears to be something that BERT can do too.
+So, understanding how Google is doing natural language processing can be helpful and the role that Semantic Frames could play in doing that, but it appears to be something that BERT can do too.